donoevil-oss/donoevil-oss.github.io/README.md

-# Do No Evil OSS Pledge

 As an [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software) developer, whenever I link to this site from a specific repository I am pledging that I:

-* Will NOT deliberately change that repository to do anything that could knowingly cause harm to its users
+* Will **NOT** deliberately change that repository to do anything that could knowingly cause harm to its users
-* Will do my best to review any 3rd party contributions to this repository to ensure they do not appear to do any harm to its users
+* Will do **my best** to review any 3rd party contributions to this repository to ensure they do not appear to do any harm to its users
-* Will NOT hand over control of the repository to anyone unless I am sure that they have its best interests at heart
+* Will **NOT** hand over control of the repository to anyone unless I am sure that they have its best interests at heart

 ### Caveats

-* This is not a legally binding document
+* This is **not** a legally binding document
 * This does not change or modify the License under which the repository is released
 * It does not give any assurances as to the support or development time I am able to give to the repository